Pigeon Forge Police Department: Crime data

-From 2001-2004, there were no murders and between 4 and 6 robberies per year in the city.
+From 2001-2004, there were no murders and between four and six robberies per year in the city.
 There were 78 to 198 burglaries during each of those years during that period.

 Recent history

 In 2006, the Pigeon Forge Police department was involved in a case where an amusement park manager was accused of murder.
 The trial was reported by U.S. cable TV station, CourtTV.
-The accused man was eventually convicted of reckless homicide, instead.
+The accused man was instead eventually convicted of reckless homicide.

 Citizen Police Academy

-The police department operates a citizen police academy, established in 1998, holds weekly Tuesday evening classes for four months each year.
+The police department operates a citizen police academy.
+It was established in 1998 and holds weekly Tuesday evening classes for four months each year.
 The program seeks to educate the public about police duties.
 The curriculum includes having pupils ride with police officers on patrols.
-However, completion of the course does not grant certification to become a police officer; it is solely an opportunity for members of the local community to experience the Police Department hands-on.
-The citizens police academy has limited space each session of 25 or less.
-Each session will include classroom time along with actual hands on simulated training in the field.
-The yearly citizens police academy usually begins at the end of January or beginning of February of each year and is open to anyone that can attend every Tuesday evening for a 4-month period.
+However, completion of the course does not grant certification to become a police officer; it is solely an opportunity for members of the local community to have hands-on experience with the police department.
+The citizens police academy has limited space; each session has 25 or less students.
+Each session includes classroom time along with actual hands-on simulated training in the field.
+The yearly citizens police academy usually begins at the end of January or beginning of February of each year and is open to anyone who can attend every Tuesday evening for a four-month period.